ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 There are a number of different ways to access profiling data on ARCHER2.
-In this section, we discuss the HPE Cray profiling tools, CrayPAT-lite and CrayPAT.
+In this section, we discuss the HPE Cray profiling tools, CrayPat-lite and CrayPat.
 We also show how to get usage data on currently running jobs from Slurm batch system.

 ## CrayPat-lite